Neil Shortland, Center for Terrorism and Security Studies, School of Criminology and Justice Studies

 Terrorism, Security, malevolent creativity & innovation, decision-making.

-Neil’s primary research interest is terrorist behaviour, and specifically how this can be used to inform the counter-terrorism, both at the policy level and at the investigative level.
+Neil’s primary research interest is terrorist behavior, and specifically how this can be used to inform the counter-terrorism, both at the policy level and at the investigative level.
 He is also interested in socio-psychological factors of military operations and problems currently faced by deployed forces.

 Neil Shortland received his M.Sc. in Investigative and Forensic Psychology from the University of Liverpool.
 He completed an applied dissertation with Kent Public Protection Crime Unit and graduated with distinction.
 Prior to this Neil graduated with a first class undergraduate degree in psychology from the University of Bristol.